streamingfast/firehose-docs/content/operators/concepts/principles.md

 Conceptually, the data extracted from a node should be so complete that one could write a program that takes that data, and rebuilds a full archive node out of it, and is able to boot it.

+---

 ### Use Files and Streams of Pure Data

-As opposed to requests/responses model, we've chosen to use flat-files and data streams, to alleviate the challenges of querying pools of (often load-balanced) nodes in a master-to-master replication setup (like most blockchains act by default).
+As opposed to requests/responses model, we've chosen to use flat-files and data streams, to alleviate the challenges of querying pools of (often load-balanced) nodes in a master-to-master replication configuration.

 This avoids massive consistency issues, their retries, the incurred latency, and greatly simplifies the consuming code.

+Additionally, by adopting the flat-file and data stream abstractions we return to the Unix philosophy of writing programs that do one thing, do it well, and work together with other programs by handling streams of data as input and output.

+---

 ### State Transition Hiearchy

 We use state transitions scoped to a call, indexed within a transaction, indexed within a block.

-Most blockchains “round up” state changes for all transactions into a block to facilitate consensus.[1]
+Most blockchains “round up” state changes for all transactions into a block to facilitate consensus.
 But the basic unit of execution remains a single smart contract execution (a single EVM call alone, where calling another contract means a second execution).

-Precision in state is therefore lost for what happens mid-block: the state of a contract changes in the middle of a transaction, in the middle of a block.
+Precision in state is therefore lost for what happens mid-block, i.e. when the state of a contract changes in the middle of a transaction, in the middle of a block.
 If you want to know the balance at the *exact* point because it's required for some calculations (when you’re processing a log event for instance), you’re out of luck, because the node will provide the response that is true at the *end* of that block.
-And you cannot know if there are other transactions after the one you are indexing that mutated the same state again.
-So querying a node will potentially throw you off, sometimes egregiously so.
+It's thus impossible to know if there are other transactions after the one you are indexing that mutated the same state again.
+Querying a node will potentially throw you off, sometimes egregiously so.

 Not all chains make consuming the actual state easy (Solidity makes that pretty opaque, in the form of a bytes32 => bytes32 mapping, although there are ways to decode it).
 But making that state usable creates tremendous opportunities for indexing.

 Regarding versioning, compatibility and speed of file content, we found Google’s Protocol Buffers version 3 to meet these last requirements, while striving for simplicity (e.g. as attested by their removal of optional/required fields in version 3).